-- Chordomas – tumours that originate in particular parts of the skeleton including the skull.
+- Chordomas – tumors that originate in particular parts of the skeleton including the skull.

-- Metastases or secondary tumours – metastasis means cells (usually cancer), which have moved from one part of the body to another.
+- Metastases or secondary tumors – metastasis means cells (usually cancer), which have moved from one part of the body to another.

 Alterations in brain blood flow

 Some of the causes of altered blood flow in the brain include:

 - Subdural hematoma – the build-up of blood beneath the thickest membrane (meninges) that covers the brain, called the dura mater.
 A subdural hematoma can be classified as acute, acute on chronic or chronic.
 The most common cause is a head injury.

 - Stroke – occurs when a blood vessel supplying the brain either blocks or bursts.
 A stroke produces sudden and unexpected brain injury and can sometimes be fatal.